 Craniosacral Therapy can assist people to familiarise themselves with the sensations in their body, recognise it, and, if there are restrictions, release it in a very gentle way.

-What do people say about CST?
+What do people say about CST and their experiences?

 “Craniosacral has helped me to feel the connections between seemingly unrelated parts of my body and to heal in a way that is peaceful and gentle.
 I recommend it.”